CCadere/DocumentManager/readme.md

 - Users should have fields id, email, first_name and last_name.
 - Users can have field picture (displayed with Documents).

-If you have another users management system, change the $belongsTo in Document.php according to your User class, and change the functions getUserId() and isAdmin() in DocumentManager/Controller/DocumentManagerAppController.php and DocumentManager/View/Helper/DocumentManagerHelper.php to retrieve the right information.
+If you have another users management system, change the $belongsTo in Document.php, __construct() function, according to your User class, and change the functions getUserId() and isAdmin() in DocumentManager/Controller/DocumentManagerAppController.php and DocumentManager/View/Helper/DocumentManagerHelper.php to retrieve the right information.

 Using this plugin without Authake and without modifying these two functions will only work if you disable permission management to allow any user to access any action and any file as explained below.